More about Sundaram Finance Limited

 Price projections:

-The price of SUNDARMFIN has regularly been close to the lower end of projections, suggesting that it might be struggling to meet market expectations.
-This trend raises questions about the company's future performance.
+The price of SUNDARMFIN has consistently been close to the lower limit of expectations.
+This trend may point to challenges in the company's performance, leading to concerns about its future growth potential.

 Recommendation changes over time: